-P0 and F1 feeding: E. coli (HT115) expressing dsRNA was cultured in LB media with $100 \mu g/\mu l$ carbenicillin overnight at 250 rpm.
-100 $\mu l$ of cultured bacteria was then seeded onto

-RNAi plates and incubated at room temperature for approximately 24 h.
+P0 and F1 feeding: E. coli (HT115) expressing dsRNA was cultured in LB media with 100 μg/μl carbenicillin overnight at 250 rpm.
+100 μl of cultured bacteria was then seeded onto RNAi plates and incubated at room temperature for approximately 24 h.
 L4 animals were passaged onto seeded RNAi plates and progeny were scored for silencing by bacteria expressing dsRNA targeting unc-22 (twitching in levamisole), bli-1 (blisters), pos-1 (dead eggs) or expressing L4440 as an empty vector control.

 P0 only feeding: RNAi bacteria were cultured and seeded as described above.
 L4-stage or young adult-stage (24 h post L4) animals were passaged onto seeded RNAi plates and cultured at 20°C for approximately 24 h.
-Animals were then picked into 1 ml of M9 buffer and washed four times to remove any residual bacteria (as in ref.).
+In some cases, fed P0 animals were then scored for silencing as described above and subsequently imaged under widefield microscopy (Fig. 7f).
+To score unfed progeny, fed P0 animals were picked into 1 ml of M9 buffer and washed four times to remove any residual bacteria (as in ref.).
 After washing, animals were resuspended in 200 μl of remaining M9 buffer and placed onto a seeded NGM plate.
 1 h later, animals were isolated onto single NGM plates and their progeny were scored for silencing as described above.